Psalm 37 – Wisdom Over Worry

 iii.
 Some, like Adam Clarke, had the same experience and observation: “I believe this to be literally true in all cases.
 I am now grey-headed myself; I have travelled in different countries, and have had many opportunities of seeing and conversing with religious people in all situations in life; and I have not, to my knowledge, seen one instance to the contrary.
 I have seen no righteous man forsaken, nor any children of the righteous begging their bread.
 God puts this honour upon all that fear him; and thus careful is he of them, and of their posterity.”

 iv.
-Others, like Charles Spurgeon, did not have the same experience and observation: “It is not my observation just as it stands, for I have relieved the children of undoubtedly good men, who have appealed to me as common mendicants.
-But this does not cast a doubt upon the observation of David.
-He lived under a dispensation more outward, and more of this world than the present rule of personal faith.”
+Others, like Charles Spurgeon, did not have the same experience and observation: “It is not my observation just as it stands, for I have relieved the children of undoubtedly good men, who have appealed to me as common [beggars].
+But this does not cast a doubt upon the observation of David.”

 v.
 “And it has been my unhappy lot, within these very walls, to have to minister relief to the unworthy and reprobate sons of Christian ministers, about whose piety I could entertain no doubt, and some of whom, are now in heaven.
 These good men’s children have walked contrary to God, so God has walked contrary to them.
 I have often hoped that the poverty I saw might be the means of bringing them to seek the God of their fathers!”
 (Spurgeon)